 - Virtual Private Cloud (VPC) spokes

 An Network Connectivity Center hub supports either VPC spokes or hybrid spokes, but not both.

 With these capabilities, you can do the following:

-- Connect an external network to Google Cloud by using a third-party SD-WAN router or another appliance.
+- Connect an external network to a Google Cloud VPC network by using Router appliance VMs.
 This approach is known as site-to-cloud connectivity.

-- Use Google's network as a wide area network (WAN) to connect sites that are outside of Google Cloud.
-You can establish full mesh connectivity between your external sites by using resources such as Cloud VPN, Cloud Interconnect, and third-party network virtual appliances.
+- Use a Google Cloud VPC network as a wide area network (WAN) to connect networks that are outside of Google Cloud.
+You can establish connectivity between your external sites by using Cloud VPN tunnels, Cloud Interconnect VLAN attachments, or Router appliance VMs.
 This approach is known as site-to-site data transfer.

 How it works

 When a hub uses hybrid spokes located in a single VPC network, you can configure site-to-site data transfer so that the dynamic routes whose next hops are a hybrid spoke (for example, a Cloud Interconnect VLAN attachment) are advertised to an on-premises network by the BGP sessions of the other hybrid spokes in the VPC network.
 You can also use hybrid spokes to connect two VPC networks, creating dynamic routes in each network.